Bean Varietal: Complex Family Dynamics

 Since then, a million permutations, crossings and re-crossings have made the chocolate landscape extremely complex.
 However, a pattern of genetic dominance quickly emerged, and now more than 90% of the cacao used worldwide is Forastero.

-The Venezuelan foothills of the Andes are thought to be the home of the most delicate, rare and flavorful strain of cacao.
+Criollo The Venezuelan foothills of the Andes are thought to be the home of the most delicate, rare and flavorful strain of cacao.
 Revered by indigenous cultures, Criollo was discovered by the Conquistadors and cultivation spread to other tropical regions.
 Thin-skinned pods contain light pink or white beans (known as Porcelana) that create a mellow, complex chocolate.
 Criollo is now grown primarily in the Caribbean and South America.

-Originally growing lush and free in the rainforests of the Amazon River basin, Forastero has a relatively hearty constitution.
+Forastero Originally growing lush and free in the rainforests of the Amazon River basin, Forastero has a relatively hearty constitution.
 Its thick-skinned fruit is fairly prolific and yields flatter, dark purple beans whose natural acidity helps ward off pests.
 However, unless its wild character is tamed, this strength can tend toward harshness.
 Forastero thrives in Africa and Brazil.

-Forastero’s natural resistance became essential after a series of diseases ruined cacao plantations in the 1720’s.
+Trinitario Forastero’s natural resistance became essential after a series of diseases ruined cacao plantations in the 1720’s.
 When farmers on the island of Trinidad planted Forastero seedlings hoping to strengthen their crop, the strain soon crossed with the few surviving Criollo trees.
 Trinitario blends the best of its parents: a strong constitution and a multi-dimensional flavor.